EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/02_adminPanel/01_dashboard.md

 # Dashboard
-The Admin Panel Dashboard provides an overview of several performance indicators relevant to an Ethereal Engine's deployment.
+The Admin Panel Dashboard provides an overview of several performance indicators relevant to an iR Engine's deployment.
 It gives a progress report for how a deployment is performing over a certain period of time based on data captured during the selected period.

 ![](./images/dashboard.png)